Citigroup to revisit U.S. court over Argentine bond payments

 Citigroup has said it faces regulatory and criminal sanctions by Argentina, which defaulted again in July, if it cannot process the country's interest payments on U.S. dollar-denominated bonds issued under Argentine law.

-Argentina defaulted in July after refusing to honour a court order to pay $1.33 billion (829.80 million pounds) plus interest to so-called "holdout" bondholders led by Elliott Management's NML Capital Ltd and Aurelius Capital Management when it paid holders of bonds swapped during the country's 2005 and 2010 debt restructurings.
+Argentina defaulted in July after refusing to honor a court order to pay $1.33 billion plus interest to so-called "holdout" bondholders led by Elliott Management's NML Capital Ltd and Aurelius Capital Management when it paid holders of bonds swapped during the country's 2005 and 2010 debt restructurings.

 The hedge funds had spurned Argentina's past restructurings, which resulted in exchanges for about 92 percent of the country's defaulted debt.
 Investors who accepted Argentina's terms were paid less than 30 cents on the dollar on average.